panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 The proxied enum works exactly like the plain object enum.

-But the proxy-based enum is protected from accidental overwriting or accessing of non-existing enum values:
+But the proxy-based enum is protected from accidental overwriting or accessing of non-existing enum constants:

 ```javascript
 import { Enum } from './enum'